maszhongming/ReactionMiner/README.md

 Then, change the xmlPath variable in xmlParser.py to your generated xml file.

-Lastly, in terminal run `python xmlParser.py`.
+Lastly, in terminal run `python xmlParser.py -i /path/to/pdf`.
 If successful, a sample.json file with all the text information will be generated.

 ## Issues
 - Currently designed to work well with The Journal of Organic Chemistry